ArtLiathain/SoftwareArchitecturePortfolio/final.typ

 While successful in achieving functionality the code architecture makes change difficult and has slowed the potential development of features due to the complexity of adding new features.
-This architecture is something that will not last in the long term and a purpose picked architecture is needed to support the l:wqong running development and maintenance of the project in future.
+This architecture is something that will not last in the long term and a purpose picked architecture is needed to support the long running development and maintenance of the project in future.

 == Proposed Architecture